Martingale Methods for Sequential Estimation of Convex Functionals and Divergences: Explicit corollaries for common divergences

 We now show how our finite-sample results can be used to derive an asymptotic statement which mirrors the classical (upper) law of the iterated logarithm (LIL; \cite{stout1970}) for sums of i.i.d. random variables. \begin{corollary} Let $D$ be a convex divergence such that $D(P_t\|P)$ is $(\sigma^2/t)$-sub-Gaussian for all $t \geq 1$ and some $\sigma > 0$.
 Assume $\bbE D(P_t\|P)=o(\sqrt{(\log\log t)/t})$.
 Then,

-\end{corollary} Corollary \ref{cor:lil} establishes an upper LIL for convex divergences admitting the same constant as the classical LIL, which states that for any sequence of mean-zero i.i.d. random variables $(X_t)_{t=1}^\infty$ admitting finite mean $\sigma^2 > 0$,
+\end{corollary} Corollary \ref{cor:lil} establishes an upper LIL for convex divergences admitting the same constant as the classical LIL, which states that for any sequence of mean-zero i.i.d. random variables $(X_t)_{t=1}^\infty$ admitting finite variance $\sigma^2 > 0$,

 Obtaining a matching lower bound in Corollary \ref{cor:lil} would, for instance, necessitate anti-concentration bounds on the process $D(P_t\|P)$, and is therefore beyond the scope of this work.
 The sub-Gaussianity assumption can also likely be weakened, but given again that our purpose was not asymptotics, we leave this for future work.
-Though results analogous to Corollary \ref{cor:lil} have possibly appeared in past literature for various divergences, we are only aware of the LILs for the Kolmogorov-Smirnov statistic derived by \cite{smirnov1944}, and for certain von Mises differentiable functionals \citep{serfling2009}.
+Though results analogous to Corollary \ref{cor:lil} have possibly appeared in past literature for various divergences, we are only aware of the LILs for the Kolmogorov-Smirnov statistic derived by \cite{smirnov1944}, for the 1-Wasserstein distance in dimension $d=1$~\citep{delbarrio1999}, and for certain von Mises differentiable functionals \citep{serfling2009}.

 Adaptations of the proofs of Corollaries~\ref{cor:dkw}, \ref{cor:mmd}, \ref{cor:tv}, and~\ref{prop:smooth} respectively imply that Corollary \ref{cor:lil} holds when $D$ is taken to be the Kolmogorov-Smirnov distance, the Maximum Mean Discrepancy with bounded kernel, the Total Variation distance for distributions supported on a finite set, or the Total Variation and 1-Wasserstein distances smoothed by Gaussian convolution under suitable tail assumptions on $P$.
-The conditions of Corollary \ref{cor:lil} can also be verified for the transportation cost $W_p^p$ for any $p \geq 1$, when $P$ is a one-dimensional probability measure with bounded support \citep{bobkov2019}, which to the best of our knowledge is not known to be von Mises differentiable without further assumptions on the connectedness of the support or absolute continuity of $P$~\citep{freitag2005,manole2019}.
+The conditions of Corollary \ref{cor:lil} can also be verified for the transportation cost $W_p^p$, for any $p \geq 1$ satisfying $p > d/2$, under suitable moment assumptions on $P$ \citep{fournier2015,niles-weed2019}.
+To the best of our knowledge, this functional is not known to be von Mises differentiable without further assumptions on the connectedness of the support or absolute continuity of $P$~(cf. \cite{goldfeld2022a} and \citeauthor{manole2021} (\citeyear{manole2021}, Section 5.2)).